appbaseio/Docbase/README.md

-# DocBase
+# Docbase
 A fast and flexible single-page documentation engine.
-With your existing (or new) markdown files, organize them in a simpe version/category folder structure and have dynamically generated menus and links.
+Create documentation hubs with versioning and beautifully rendered menus; works with your existing (or new) Github hosted markdown files.

 ## Installation